akashchavan15/CarND-Advanced-Lane-Lines/README.md

 <img src="output_images/Undistorted_Image_straight_lines1.jpg" width="480" alt="Undistorted_Image_straight_lines1" />

 * Color and Gradient Thresholding
-To find the lane lines correctly, we first need to understand what characteristics of an image can be used to correctly <br />
-extract lane lines.
+To find the lane lines correctly, we first need to understand what characteristics of an image can be used to correctly extract lane lines.
 Here, I have used HSV color space, since yellow lines are clearly visible in S channel.
 The extracted S <br />
 channel image is then thresholded with predefined threshold values to get binary image.
 For the computation of x and y gradients <br />
 I used the L channel from the input image.
 I have used Sobel operator with Kernel size of 3 to get the gradients.<br />